A Combinatorial Study on Quiver Varieties

 \section{Introduction}

 Quiver varieties, which were introduced by Nakajima \cite{Nakajima2}, stand at the corner of a beautiful interplay between combinatorics, geometry, representation theory, and mathematical physics.
 This expository paper has two purposes.
-The first one is to study quiver varieties of type $A_{l-1}^{(1)}$ from a combinatorial viewpoint (\S 2-\S 4).
-The second is to give a brief survey of recent developments of instanton counting in physics, especially results of Maeda \textit{et al.} \cite{Nakatsu1, Nakatsu2, Nakatsu3}, and to discuss combinatorial aspects of them (\S 5).
+The f\/irst one is to study quiver varieties of type~$A_{l-1}^{(1)}$ from a combinatorial viewpoint (Sections~\ref{sec:s3}, \ref{sec:s2} and~\ref{sec:enu}).
+The second is to give a brief survey of instanton counting in physics, especially results of Maeda et al.~\cite{Nakatsu3, Nakatsu1, Nakatsu2}, and to discuss combinatorial aspects of them (Section~\ref{section5}).

-The goal in the first part is to compute Poincar\'e polynomials of quiver varieties in rank $1$ case via a combinatorial method.
-Note that Poincar\'e polynomials of quiver varieties have already been obtained by Nakajima (see Remark \ref{rem:nakajima}), and our method just confirms his result.
+The goal in the f\/irst part is to compute Poincar\'e polynomials of quiver varieties in rank~$1$ case via a combinatorial method.
+Note that Poincar\'e polynomials of quiver varieties have already been obtained by Nakajima (see Remark~\ref{rem:nakajima}), and our method just conf\/irms his result.
 However, we hope that our combinatorial viewpoint gives a new insight into the subject.
 Our strategy is as follows.
 There is natural torus actions on quiver varieties.
-Then by localization principle, we can compute topologies of them by studying the fixed point set.
+Then by localization principle, we can compute topologies of them by studying the f\/ixed point set.
 We see that they further reduce to enumeration of Young diagrams.
 More importantly, we compute the Poincar\'e polynomial of a quiver variety not one by one, but a \textit{generating function} of them.
 For that purpose, we use some combinatorial machineries, which are \textit{cores} and \textit{quotient} of Young diagrams.
 They arise from a division algorithm for Young diagrams analogous to that for integers and play important roles in our discussions.
-They also appear in recent studies of supersymmetric gauge theories by Maeda \textit{et al.} \cite{Nakatsu1, Nakatsu2, Nakatsu3} (in slightly different terminologies).
+They also appear in studies of supersymmetric gauge theories by Maeda et al.~\cite{Nakatsu3, Nakatsu1, Nakatsu2} (in slightly dif\/ferent terminologies).
 The purpose of the second part is to explain it from a mathematical viewpoint.
 We hope that our exposition is also useful for physics oriented readers.

 We introduce quiver varieties of type $A_{l-1}^{(1)}$ as follows.
-Let $\Gamma$ be a cyclic group of order $l$.
-Then $\Gamma$ acts on the framed moduli space $\M_{r}(n)$ of torsion free sheaves $E$ on $\CP^2$ with rank $r$, $c_2 = n$, where the framing is a trivialization at the line at infinity $l_{\infty}$.
-We consider its $\Gamma$-fixed point components,
+Let $\Gamma$ be a cyclic group of order~$l$.
+Then $\Gamma$ acts on the framed moduli space $\M_{r}(n)$ of torsion free sheaves $E$ on $\CP^2$ with rank $r$, $c_2 = n$, where the framing is a trivialization at the line at inf\/inity $l_{\infty}$.
+We consider its $\Gamma$-f\/ixed point components,